 Contact: Jud Fisher

-With assets exceeding $160 million, Ball Brothers Foundation annually makes grants in support of arts and culture, education, the environment, health, human services and public affairs.
+With assets totaling approximately $160 million, Ball Brothers Foundation annually makes grants in support of arts and culture, education, the environment, health, human services and public affairs.
 The Muncie-based family foundation gives priority to projects and programs that improve the quality of life in BBF’s home city, county and state.